sf-wdi-24/modules/week-06-intro-ruby-on-rails/day-02/module-01/readme.md

 5. Install the httparty gem `$ gem install httparty`.

-6. Now require it in a new ruby script file, and use it to call an album search on the word "White" to the spotify API.
+6. Now require it in a new ruby script file, and use it to call an album search on the word "White" to the Spotify API.

 7. Can you require both `httparty` and `awesome_print` to have the output look nice? (remember just require awesome_print and then use `ap` instead of `p`)